-- (1) The amounts show the threshold, target and maximum payouts for grants of performance units that were awarded in 2022 to the named executive officers under our 2021 LTI Plan.
-Performance units are dependent on the level of achievement over a three-year period of the performance conditions described more fully under "Compensation Discussion and Analysis," with each individual having the opportunity to earn from 0% to 200% of the target performance share award based on the level of achievement.
-The grant date fair value was determined by a calculation in accordance with FASB ASC 718 and is \$88.06. - (2) The amounts shown represent the number of time-based restricted stock units that were awarded in 2022 to the named executive officers under our 2021 LTI Plan as described more fully below.
-For the restricted stock units, the grant date fair value was calculated in accordance with FASB ASC 718 and is the closing price of our common stock on February 18, 2022, and is \$72.46.
+- (1) The amounts show the threshold, target and maximum payouts for grants of performance units that were awarded in 2023 to the named executive officers under our 2021 LTI Plan.
+Performance units are dependent on the level of achievement over a three-year period of the performance conditions described more fully in the Compensation Discussion and Analysis section, with each individual having the opportunity to earn from 0% to 200% of the target performance share award based on the level of achievement.
+The grant date fair value was determined by a calculation in accordance with FASB ASC 718 and is \$90.09. - (2) The amounts shown represent the number of time-based restricted stock units that were awarded in 2023 to the named executive officers under our 2021 LTI Plan as described more fully below.
+For the restricted stock units, the grant date fair value was calculated in accordance with FASB ASC 718 and is the closing price of our common stock on March 1, 2023, and is \$69.95.

-We have a long-term incentive plan, known as the 2021 LTI Plan, under which certain key executives of the Company may be awarded performance units, whose value is tied to the achievement of performance conditions described more fully under "Compensation Discussion and Analysis - 2022 Executive Compensation Determination - 2022 Long-Term Incentives," and restricted stock units, whose value is tied to changes in the Company's share price and any dividend payments made by the Company during the vesting period applicable to the awarded units.
+We have a long-term incentive plan, which we refer to as the 2021 LTI Plan, under which certain key executives of the Company may be awarded performance units, whose value is tied to the achievement of performance conditions described more fully under the 2023 Long-Term Incentives section, and restricted stock units, whose value is tied to changes in the Company's share price and any dividend payments made by the Company during the vesting period applicable to the awarded units.
 Performance units are settled by the Company in cash, stock or a combination of cash and stock.
 Restricted stock units are settled by the Company in stock.
 The awards are accounted for in accordance with FASB ASC 718 as stock-based awards.
 That accounting also determines the presentation under applicable SEC disclosure rules, including the tables presented above and below.
-The 2022 awards under the 2021 LTI Plan vest on a three-year cliff vesting period.
+The 2023 awards under the 2021 LTI Plan vest on a three-year cliff vesting period.
 In the event of a bona fide retirement, not followed by work for a competitor, the executive will receive full vesting credit for each outstanding award.
 The awards vest 100% on the occurrence of a change in control.
-See "Potential Payments on Employment Termination or Change in Control" below.
+See the Potential Payments on Employment Termination or Change in Control section below.

-For 2022, the Company made awards under the 2021 LTI Plan equal to 70% of base salary for the CEO and between 40% to 50% of base salary for each other named executive officer.
+For 2023, the Company made awards under the 2021 LTI Plan equal to 70% of base salary for the CEO and between 40% to 50% of base salary for each other named executive officer.
 Award values are based on the Company's share price on the date of grant plus dividend equivalents to be received over the three-year term of the award.